sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/dashboard-product-status.md

 The Cluster Status rectangle offers the following operations from its 3-dots action menu:

 - **Switch-over** will pass the active role to the standby instance.
 The operation is available if the cluster is coupled.
 - **Confirm loss of Controller Instance** is applicable if no JOC Cockpit instance was available when a Controller instance in a cluster crashed.
 JOC Cockpit is required as a witness in the cluster.
-In this siutation users have to check which Controller instance was standby at the time of crash and have to confirm that the standby instance is shutdown to allow the active instance to resume.
+In this situation users have to check which Controller instance was standby at the time of crash and have to confirm that the standby instance is shutdown to allow the active instance to resume.